confluentinc/demo-trust/demo.md

 4. Go back to to Oauth security and select API -> Click default and create scope with name as “test-perf” and set as default scope

-5. Go back to oauth.tools, Curity Playground and type in metadata URL and to auto-fill in all necessary endpoints
+5. Go back to oauth.tools, Curity Playground and type in metadata URL to auto-fill in all necessary endpoints

-6. Go to back to Confluent Cloud: Accounts & Access, select Identity Provider tab and click +Add Provider Choose Identity Provider (in this case, Okta) Enter domain which will auto-populate Issuer URI and JWKS URI
+6. Go to back to Confluent Cloud: Accounts & Access, select Identity Provider tab and click +Add Provider:
+-    Choose Identity Provider (in this case, Okta)
+-    Enter domain which will auto-populate Issuer URI and JWKS URI

 7. Create an identity pool and identity claim

-    ```
-    Use identity pools to map groups and other attributes to policies (Role Based Access Controls or ACLs).
-Create an identity pool [demo pool] and copy identity pool ID.
+> Use identity pools to map groups and other attributes to policies (Role Based Access Controls or ACLs).
-    ```
+-    Create an identity pool [demo pool] and copy identity pool ID.
-    Use identity claims to filter which identities can be authenticated using this pool.
-Create identity claim with [claims.sub=='topic-perf'] and access with CloudClusterAdmin for “demo-trust” cluster.
+> Use identity claims to filter which identities can be authenticated using this pool.
+-    Create identity claim with [claims.sub=='topic-perf'] and access with CloudClusterAdmin for “demo-trust” cluster.

 ## Private Networking and Bring Your Own Key